terriko/pymutate/README.md

   --delete     Delete character in a random location --mutate     Mutate a random character in a random location --crossover  Cross two random characters
-  --all        Show all possible mutation types
+  --all        Show results for all possible mutation types
 </pre>

 If nothing is specified, pymutate chooses a mutation type randomly (equal chance